DINO-Tok: Adapting DINO for Visual Tokenizers: Experiments

-\paragraph{Training Setup.} The size of our tokenizers is $159M$, including the projector, quantizer, and decoder.
-We first train the autoencoders (DINO-Tok-AE), and then finetune it to the DINO-Tok-VQ.
-Two stages employ a base learning rate of 1e-5 per gpu, then applies a cosine scheduler end up with 1e-6.
+\textbf{Training Setup.} Since the designed visual tokenizers are built upon a frozen pre-trained vision foundation model, only the parameters of newly introduced modules, including the projector, quantizer, and decoder, are learnable.
+We first train the autoencoders (\method{}-AE), then introduce discrete quantization and finetune it to the \method{}-VQ.
+All the training procedures employ a base learning rate of 1e-4.
 We use the AdamW\cite{loshchilov2017adamW} optimizer with $\beta_1$ and $\beta_2$ as $0.9$ and $0.95$.
-Two models are trained on $512$p and finetuned on $256$p.
-All models are trained only on ImageNet-1k\cite{deng2009imagenet} dataset.
-In image generations, we strictly follow VAVAE generation stage~\cite{yao2025vavae}.
+All models are trained on ImageNet-1k\cite{deng2009imagenet} training set while evaluated on the validation set with image resolution of $256\times256$.
+Additionally, we strictly follow VAVAE ~\cite{yao2025vavae} for continuous-space generation and LlamaGen~\cite{sun2024llamagen} for discrete-space generation, respectively.

-\paragraph{Evaluation Setting.} We assess reconstruction quality on the ImageNet-1k validation set at a 256$\times$256 resolution.
-For a comprehensive evaluation, we employ four standard metrics: PSNR and SSIM to assess reconstruction fidelity and structural similarity, alongside LPIPS and Fréchet Inception Distance (FID) to measure perceptual quality.
-To further explore the zero-shot generalization ability of our method, we conduct additional experiments on a diversity of datasets including CelebA~\cite{liu2015celeba}, TextOCR~\cite{singh2021textocr}, VFHQ~\cite{xie2022vfhq}, Spring~\cite{mehl2023spring}, and ENeRF~\cite{lin2022enerf} with higher resolutions of 512$\times$512 and ultra-high-resolution datasets including Davis~\cite{perazzi2016davis} and UHDBenchmark~\cite{jia2025mgvq} in 2560$\times$1440 settings.
-For these larger-scale evaluations, our analysis focuses on FID and PSNR metrics.
-All experiments utilize a downsampling ratio of 16.
-In image generations, we employ FID, inception score (IS), precision (Prec.), and recall (Rec.) metrics.